aaronsmithtv/sesiweb/README.md

 # sesiweb

-sesiweb is a Python module used as a driver for the SideFX web API.
+sesiweb is a Python module used as a driver for the SideFX Web API.
 It provides a simple interface to interact with the API and obtain data about Houdini product builds.

 Inputs are validated with Pydantic, and methods in sesiweb provide additional lookup functionality, exceptions, and models.